(see DO-7, § 13)

-Volunteers are individuals or groups of individuals who perform work for, and are under the direction of, the NPS, for which they receive no financial compensation from the NPS.
-Individuals, groups, and children may volunteer under a signed volunteer service agreement (see Formalizing the NPS/Volunteer Relationship: Volunteer Service Agreements).
+Volunteers are individuals or groups of individuals who perform work for and are under the direction of the NPS for which they receive no financial compensation from the NPS.
+Individuals, groups, and children must volunteer under a signed and current volunteer service agreement (see Formalizing the NPS/Volunteer Relationship: Volunteer Service Agreements).

-While volunteers are not NPS employees, the same workplace policies apply such as facility access, anti-harassment, and safety.
+While volunteers are not NPS employees, the same workplace policies apply, such as but not limited to: facility access, anti-harassment, standards of performance or conduct, and safety.

 Types of Volunteers